 Its name, from the local dialect “Pumo de’ fiure”, means flower bud and it derives from the Latin “pomum” from Pomona, the Roman Goddess of fruitful abundance.
 The bud is round, with a slightly pointed end, and it rests on acanthus leaves, symbols of immortality.

 Letizia Fraschini, a wonderful person, who happens to be my neighbour and a master graphic designer, designed our logo using a pumo as inspiration.
-The town of Grottaglie, In the South of Italy, is the best place to find artisans who can customise one for you.
+The town of Grottaglie, in Puglia (Italy), is the best place to find artisans who can customise one for you.

 I hope you enjoy it as much as we do!